muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 While we did care about the speed of solving, we had to take into account that Raspberry Pi has limited computational powers.
 Therefore, we could not use the [optimal solver](http://cflmath.com/Rubik/optimal_solver.html) as it would require a lot of time for bruteforcing.
-After all, we ended up with a great [two phase algorithm](http://kociemba.org/cube.htm) by Herbert Kociemba.
+After all, we ended up with a great [two-phase algorithm](http://kociemba.org/cube.htm) by Herbert Kociemba.

-Original implementation of two-phase algorithm is only available in Java.
+The original implementation of the two-phase algorithm is only available in Java.
 First thing I did was translating it to Python.
 It turned out to be quite easy and straightforward.
 However, in the beginning I didn't realize that solving the Rubik's cube requires __a lot__ of resources.
 When I first started Python solver, it took